Our Green Genius Stainless Steel Coffee filters work in electric drip style or pour over coffee devices that take a Size 4 cone shaped filter.

-The filter can be washed in a normal dishwasher and is approved for food contact in the EU
+The coffee filter can be washed in a normal dishwasher and is approved for food contact in the EU.

 It is an almost impossible task to make accurate holistic statements, so common sense is allowed to prevail as well.
 But here are some of the considerations we have made in Suztain.
 We've thought of recycled paper filters:

-1. A coffee filter of recycled paper has a water footprint of about 2 liters of water (an A4 paper has about 5 liters)
+1. A coffee filter of recycled paper has a water footprint of about 2 liters of water (a single sheet of A4 paper has about 5 liters)

 2. The paper must be sorted, transported several times, processed and finally packed, typically in plastic packaging.
 It is unclear how much fuel for transport and power for production is involved in the process